-The total disturbed area to be reclaimed under this permit is 1,113 acres.
-Reclamation plans can be viewed on Exhibit F. Post-mining land use will return the entire disturbed site back to dry rangeland with native grasses on all slopes.
+The total disturbed area to be reclaimed under this permit is 569.1 acres with a total permit area of 1113 acres.
+The haul road is approximately 16 acres and will remain.
+Reclamation plans can be viewed on Exhibit F. Post- mining land use will return the entire disturbed site back to dry rangeland with native grasses on all slopes.
 All slopes will be reclaimed to 3H:1V or shallower.
 As described in the mining plan, reclamation will occur concurrently with mining.
 Overburden will be pushed at a 3H:1 V slope to the adjacent phase in reclamation resulting in only 40 vertical feet of active blasted basalt highwall at any given time.
 No more than 50 lateral feet of highwall will remain in need of gross earthworks at any time.